GABETROLL/holbertonschool-web_front_end/designer_language/research.md

 ## Why did I choose Regina?

-I chose Regina because she seemed very different from me.
-I wanted to see things from a different point of view.
-But I also chose her because she reminds me of my grandparents, which also struggle with new technologies, and it would make helping her more enjoyable.
+I chose Regina because she didn't seem too comfortable with new technologies, and I simpathize with her for that.
+I also chose her because she seemed very different from me, and that could help me both simpathize and be an un-biased UX designer at the same time.
+I also chose her because of her age, since I'd love to design easier and more intuitive GUI's for her, my grandparents, and for people like me, who don't know what we're doing all of the time, and can't pick up the skills for using a GUI right away.

 ## Opportunities for Improving the UI
-The biggest opportunities for improvement that I saw after doing the sketches and protypes, are:
+The biggest opportunities for improvement that I saw, after doing the sketches and protypes, are:
 - to make the purpose of the widgets in the app be more clear
 - to make adding new songs easier, as little operations as possible
 - to make finding a song in ``Your Library`` easier
 - making the size of widgets bigger

-## Introduction
+## Note
 This is my first UX project, and the point of this blog post is for me to learn, so if you have any constructive feedback, I'd love to hear it!

-Also, I want to appologize, because I've never used Spotify, and I didn't decided not to even try to use the interface.
+Also, I want to appologize, because I've never used Spotify, and I didn't even try to use the interface.
 Most of the ideas I made, I made before I even searched for a song online.
-So, let me know all of the inaccuracies I made in this project.
+So, let me know all of the inaccuracies I made in this project, your feedback on my ideas, and what I could improve.
+God bless you.

 ## Ideas
 - Sort the songs automatically?